Q: What if my child has never played Lacrosse before?

 A: The basic equipment requirements for girls lacrosse are stick, goggles, mouthguard and cleats.

 NOTE: When purchasing a stick, be aware that boys' lacrosse sticks are different from girls' lacrosse sticks.
-The boys' stick has a deeper pocket while the girls' stick has a shallower pocket.
+The boys' stick has a deeper pocket while the girls' stick has a shallower pocket (but you do not want a tennis packet for a pocket!!!).
 While cleats are not mandatory, they work much better than tennis or running shoes.
 Many players wear lacrosse specific cleats or soccer cleats.
 Many players find lacrosse cleats, or football cleats, provide additional ankle support.
-The mouthpiece must be of a color other than white or clear and must not have a strap or tie-string.

 Q: Can you tell me more about the stick, there are so many options to chose from?

 A: Choosing a stick for the first time can be a challenging experience.
-Prices range from $30 to $120.
+Prices range from $30 to $200+.
 Sticks come in a variety of colors and can vary subtly in length, weight and shape.
 For a first time player, finding a used stick is sometimes the best option.
 Coaches and older players are a good resource for questions about purchasing a stick.

 Q: Where can I buy lacrosse equipment?